Table of Contents

 7. The leader who is skilled in safety is naturally transparent in the most positive way; those who are skilled in proactive safety have the highest expectations.
 Thus on the one hand they have ability to protect the entire workforce, hence secure the success of the organisation.

+8. To see safety only when it is within the current understanding of the common workers is not the acme of excellence.
 9. Neither is it the acme of excellence if you promote and influence after the fact, and the whole workforce says, "Well done!"

 10. To manage a past hazard is no sign of great disposition; to see the hazards after the fact is no sign of great insight; to hear the safety concerns of workers after the fact is no sign of proactive thinking or leadership.